The City of Kingston Sustainability Office has been working hand in hand with the Kingston CAC to address Air Quality in the City.

 - is examining other municipalities’ regulations and best practices regarding wood burning.

-According to Kingston's Climate Action Plan (September 2012), idling an internal combustion engine can burn a half gallon to one gallon of fuel per hour, depending on the engine size and air conditioner (AC) use.
+According to Kingston's first Climate Action Plan (September 2012), idling an internal combustion engine can burn a half gallon to one gallon of fuel per hour, depending on the engine size and air conditioner (AC) use.

 Recommendations from the Climate Action Plan to reduce transportation related emissions: